Stitching Idyllic is an 80 page ebook directed towards new hands to embroidery but experienced stitchers will find good information in it too.

 This small book contains diagrams of 65 crazy quilting stitches so if you are interested in crazy quilting it is well worth downloading and reading.

 When I first discovered it I had no hesitation on hitting print button on this valuable historical reference.
-Spread the word and let other crazy quilters know about it as I really think this little gem should not be missed.
+I really think this little gem should not be missed.

 The free ebook comes the Antique pattern Library.
 This and all their books are PDF files which means you will need Acrobat Reader to open these files.
 You can download a free reader on the Acrobat site.